khadri321/StudentActivityTracker-EduTrack/README.md

 ## Acknowledgements
 We would like to express our gratitude and appreciation to the following individuals and organizations for their valuable contributions and support throughout the development of the StudentPerformanceTracker Project

-We would like to acknowledge the support and resources provided by RGMCET that have been hepls in the successful completion of this project.
+We would like to express our gratitude for the valuable support and resources provided by RGMCET, which have greatly contributed to the successful completion of this project.
 We would like to thank BYTS INDIA and RGMCET for their guidance and organizing the hackathon and providing the opportunity to work on this project.